Introduction to Jolabokaflod CIC

 - Summer: The First Day of Summer in the Old Nordic calendar to International Literacy Day, designated by the United Nations.
 The next Book Bulletin Summer catalogue is open to receive book recommendations from 25 April to 8 September 2019: a period embracing summer holidays in the Northern hemisphere, a great opportunity to encourage people to buy, give and read books for pleasure, especially when on vacation

-The current cycle for the Book Bulletin catalogue started on 21 October 2017 and will conclude on 8 September 2018.
-This elongated period for keeping the Book Bulletin 2017/18 crowdfunding campaign alive and open allows Jolabokaflod CIC to concentrate on promoting the ‘Christmas book flood’ tradition to the global book trade – especially at the Frankfurt and London Book Fairs – and to establish the concept with people in the UK and around the world.
+The current cycle for the Book Bulletin catalogue starts on 27 October 2018 and will conclude on 14 February 2019.
+This period is accompanied by the Book Bulletin 2018 crowdfunding campaign, which allows Jolabokaflod CIC to raise funds to promote the ‘Christmas book flood’ tradition to the global book trade – especially at the Frankfurt and London Book Fairs – and to establish the concept with people in the UK and around the world.

 The process of recommending books for inclusion in a catalogue is explained in the Book Bulletin section.